riceissa/breathing/doc.md

 eventually, i think the goal is to do this exercise while walking, then while jogging, biking, etc.

+another point: you don't want to just move your diaphragm. natural breathing actually involves movement of the whole torso, from upper chest to ribs to back to diaphragm. if you find that you are only moving your diaphragm, then this is a sign that one or both of two things are happening: (1) you're exaggerating the movement of the diaphragm; and/or (2) you're artificially suppressing movement of the rest of your body, tightening it up.

 ## Introductory exercise: Many small breath holds

 @tranter2022breathhold -- the actual exercise starts around 7:46. also note that he counts kind of fast. i think his "5 second" count is actually more like 3.5--4 seconds (i should verify).
 5 seconds is actually quite a long time to hold your breath, if you have air hunger! don't be discouraged if you can't do an actual 5 seconds. even tranter's count down is enough to get you used to the idea that deliberately holding your breath a bit isn't going to kill you.